Icinga/icingaweb2/modules/monitoring/doc/commandtransports.md

 ## Syntax

 You can define multiple command transports in the commandtransports.ini.
-Icinga Web 2 will utilize the first transport as the default for a specific Icinga instance.

 Every transport starts with a section header containing its name, followed by the config directives for this transport in the standard INI-format.

+Icinga Web 2 will try one transport after another to send a command, depending on the respective Icinga instance, until the command is successfully sent.
+The order in which Icinga Web 2 processes the configured transports is defined by the order of sections in the commandtransports.ini.

 ## Using a local command pipe